oslabs-beta/ProtoCAD/README.md

 3. Let's convert the components to GraphQL Schema by clicking Convert to Schema Button.
 You can now see the components in SDL(Schema Definition Language).
 4. Write GraphQL resolver and save it by clicking on the Send Resolver Button.
 5. You could also write queries to request GraphQL server for data.
 Returned data is displayed under the GraphQL icon.

+## Contributing
+ProtoCAD is currently in beta release.
+We encourage you to submit issues for any bugs or ideas for enhancements.
+Also feel free to fork this repo and submit pull requests to contribute as well.

 ## LICENSE
 [MIT](https://github.com/CAD-X/ProtoCAD/blob/master/LICENSE)